ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/index.md

 > ## Prerequisites
 >
 > Participants should be comfortable with using a computer and basic statistical methods.
+Furthermore, participants should have:
+> - used a computer before
+> - limited to no experience with BASH
+> - limited to no experience with R
 {: .prereq}

+## Outcomes
+As a hands-on workshop participants will learn what R and Unix/Linux command line tools are available for processing different types of data sets.
+Additionally, participants will explore how to create custom scripts to automate the analysis of large data sets.
+This workshop would include an introduction to scripting with a focus on best practices in both programming and data analysis.
+Comparative techniques for creating simple, modular scripts in both R and BASH will be emphasized.

 <!-- {% include syllabus.html %} -->